-AP EXCLUSIVE: Judy Garland's remains moved from NY to LA
+AP Exclusive: Judy Garland's remains moved from NY to LA

 - Give mother-in-law the message: Emotional abuse not tolerated here | Dear Carolyn

-A private unveiling of Garland’s crypt will be followed by a public celebration, the cemetery said.
+The move reflects resolution of an issue involving Garland’s fifth husband, according to Victoria Varela, a family spokeswoman.

+“When Judy Garland died, her affairs were controlled by her husband, Mickey Deans.
+Her children had no say in the matter of her burial, so this is at last their opportunity to do what they feel their mother would have wanted in the first place — to be united with her family in Hollywood,” Varela said in a statement.

-Garland, the star of “The Wizard of Oz” and other classic films, died in 1969 at age 47.
+Garland, star of classic films including “The Wizard of Oz” and “Meet Me in St. Louis,” died in 1969 at age 47 in London.
+Deans died in 2003.

+Her other spouses included filmmaker Vincent Minnelli, father of Oscar-winning “Cabaret” star Liza, 70, and producer Sidney Luft, father to actress-singer Lorna, 64, and Joey, 61.

+Hollywood Forever Cemetery, in the shadow of several historic movie studios, including Paramount Pictures, is the final resting place for many luminaries, among them Cecil B. DeMille and Douglas Fairbanks, and is the site of tributes to others such as Jayne Mansfield.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.